 "He says if I can trade my opiate pills for a natural plant, go for it," Colvin said.
 "I feel like I got the green light."

-Recently, the FDA issued a warning about salmonella in Kratom.
+Recently, the FDA issued a

 One case has been linked to SK Herbalist, the product Colvin uses.